Relational model: Customer relation

 There is a flaw in our database design above.
-The Invoice relvar contains an Order No attribute.
-So, each tuple in the Invoice relvar will have one Order No, which implies that there is precisely one Order for each Invoice.
+The Invoice relvar contains an Order ID attribute.
+So, each tuple in the Invoice relvar will have one Order ID, which implies that there is precisely one Order for each Invoice.
 But in reality an invoice can be created against many orders, or indeed for no particular order.
-Additionally the Order relvar contains an Invoice No attribute, implying that each Order has a corresponding Invoice.
+Additionally the Order relvar contains an Invoice ID attribute, implying that each Order has a corresponding Invoice.
 But again this is not always true in the real world.
 An order is sometimes paid through several invoices, and sometimes paid without an invoice.
 In other words, there can be many Invoices per Order and many Orders per Invoice.
 This is a many-to-many relationship between Order and Invoice (also called a non-specific relationship).
 To represent this relationship in the database a new relvar should be introduced whose role is to specify the correspondence between Orders and Invoices: